Green Goddess Grain Bowl with Winter Greens & Cashew Dressing

 This Greens and Ancient Grain Bowl is full of nutrition and flavor.
 It is vegan, gluten-free, and totally delicious.

 You will love the variety of flavors in this Greens and Ancient Grain Bowl.
-In this recipe, we have yummy kale, cucumber, and a green cashew sauce served over your favorite ancient grain such as quinoa, or farro, topped with your protein of choice such as Easy Baked Tofu, beans, or baked tempeh.
-This recipe is vegan, gluten-free, and totally delicious.Ā
+This recipe features nutrient-rich kale, crisp cucumber, and a zesty green cashew dressing served over your favorite ancient grain, such as quinoa or farro, and topped with your protein of choice, like Easy Baked Tofu, beans, or baked tempeh.
+This recipe is vegan, gluten-free, and totally delicious.

 Easy-Bake-Tofu-Grain-Bowl